The Open-Source Model

 Step 2 — Load Your Digital Twin

-Upload the Valorys value creation system.
+Upload the free Valorys value creation system.
 Then populate the system with your operational data—financials, compliance requirements, market intelligence, internal processes.

-Step 3 — Configure Verix
+Step 3 — Configure Voxyn

 Integrate the AI voice interface and Graphics Processing Unit (GPU) resources on your existing infrastructure.
 These resources are inexpensive and readily available.

-Step 4 — Engage Verix
+Step 4 — Engage Voxyn

 The system learns from interaction.
 As the content in your digital twin grows, the advisory becomes more precise.